UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Strong lensing mass modeling

 With this selection, we end up with a cluster member catalog containing 421 galaxies.
 Most notable are of course the two well-known brightest cluster galaxies (BCGs), BCG1 and BCG2, in the cluster core.
 In addition, the cluster has two BCGs at the position of the north-western extension, which we will denote NW-BCG1 and NW-BCG2, and one in the northern sub-structure which we will denote N-BCG.
 While these sub-structures were included as fixed or free DM clumps in previous SL models of A2744 \citep{mahler18,bergamini22}, we are able to confirm them as SL structures for the first time thanks to the UNCOVER imaging and constrain their parameters as will be shown in more detail in sections~\ref{sec:multiple_images} and~\ref{sec:result}.
 The wide HST coverage of the UNCOVER field reveals cluster member galaxies out to $4.11\arcmin$ from BCG1, which corresponds to 1.12\,Mpc at the cluster redshift.
-Together with the JWST UNCOVER data revealing a trove of SL constraints (cf. section~\ref{sec:multiple_images}), these now confirm the extended merging nature of A2744 already indicated by the previous X-ray and WL analyses \citep{merten11,medezinski16,jauzac16b}.
-Note that we will further discuss the large-scale structure of A2744 in the light of our SL analysis results in section~\ref{sec:result}.
+Together with the JWST UNCOVER data revealing a trove of SL constraints (see section~\ref{sec:multiple_images}), these now confirm the extended merging nature of A2744 already indicated by the previous X-ray and WL analyses \citep{merten11,medezinski16,jauzac16b}.
+Note that we will further discuss the large-scale structure of A2744 in light of our SL analysis results in section~\ref{sec:result}.
+The full catalog of cluster galaxies is included in the public release of our SL model of A2744 (see section~\ref{sec:result}).